-North York Women’s Centre is a not-for-profit corporation governed by a volunteer Board of Directors.
-The Board plays a very important role in governing the organization and ensuring that its work benefits the community.
-The Board’s responsibilities are outlined in its Terms of Reference.
+North York Women’s Centre (NYWC) is a Canadian registered charity run by a volunteer Board of Directors elected annually by our members.
+The Board plays an important role in governing the organization and ensuring that its work benefits the community.

 Elissa has over 20 plus years of experience in the financial services industry.
 She is currently the Director of Operations at Manulife Financial, supporting the US Pension Market.
 Elissa has previous volunteer experience as a member of a local chapter for an international charitable organization supporting women and children.

 In her spare time, Elissa is a proud hockey and theater mom of two very active children.